kyverno/website/content/en/blog/general/introducing-kyverno-envoy-plugin/index.md

 ![Kyverno-Envoy-Plugin](logo.png)

-While microservices offer benefits by breaking applications into smaller, independent parts, they also introduce new challenges offcourse microservies improve productivity of individual development.
-Managing service discovery, authentication, and authorization across multiple microservices can be complex.
-These tasks become even more intricate due to the diverse and short-lived nature of microservice environments.
+Microservices enhance the productivity of individual development teams by dividing applications into smaller, independent components.
+However, microservices alone do not address longstanding challenges in distributed systems such as authentication and authorization.
+These problems can become even harder to manage due to the diverse and short-lived nature of the microservice environments.

 As more organizations move to using microservices, there is an increasing need for separate authentication and authorization mechanisms that work across different microservices.